 Restricted cash: Restricted cash is included in Other current assets or Other assets depending on the remaining term of the restriction and primarily relates to surety bonds.
-The Company had \$ 4.2 million and \$ 4.5 million of restricted cash as of June 15, 2024 and February 24, 2024, respectively.
+The Company had \$4.2 million and \$4.5 million of restricted cash as of June 15, 2024 September 7, 2024 and February 24, 2024, respectively.

 Inventories, net: Substantially all of the Company's inventories consist of finished goods valued at the lower of cost or market and net of vendor allowances.
 The Company primarily uses the retail inventory or cost method to determine inventory cost before application of any last-in, first-out ("LIFO") adjustment.
 Interim LIFO inventory costs are based on management's estimates of expected year-end inventory levels and inflation rates.
-The Company recorded LIFO expense of \$ 14.6 million and \$ 34.0 million for the 16 weeks ended June 15, 2024 and June 17, 2023, respectively.
+The Company recorded LIFO expense of \$14.6 million \$4.8 million and \$34.0 million \$26.2 million for the 16 12 weeks ended June 15, 2024 September 7, 2024 and June 17, 2023 September 9, 2023, respectively, and \$19.4 million and \$60.2 million for the 28 weeks ended September 7, 2024 and September 9, 2023, respectively.

 Equity method investments: The Company's equity method investments previously included an equity interest in Mexico Foods Parent LLC and La Fabrica Parent LLC ("El Rancho"), a Texas-based specialty grocer.
-During the first quarter of fiscal 2023, El Rancho exercised its contractual option to repurchase the Company's 45 % ownership interest in El Rancho and the Company received proceeds of \$ 166.1 million.
-As a result, the Company realized a gain of \$ 10.5 million during the first quarter of fiscal 2023, included in Other expense (income), net.
+During the first quarter of fiscal 2023, El Rancho exercised its contractual option to repurchase the Company's 45% ownership interest in El Rancho and the Company received proceeds of \$166.1 million.
+As a result, the Company realized a gain of \$10.5 million during the first quarter of fiscal 2023, included in Other expense (income), net.

-Convertible Common Stock and Preferred Stock: The Company's certificate of incorporation has authorized 150,000,000 shares of Class A-1 convertible common stock, par value \$ 0.01 per share, and 100,000,000 shares of preferred stock, par value \$ 0.01 per share, of which 1,750,000 shares of preferred stock are designated Series A convertible preferred stock ("Series A preferred stock") and 1,410,000 shares of preferred stock are designated Series A-1 convertible preferred stock ("Series A-1 preferred stock" and together with the Series A preferred stock, the "Convertible Preferred Stock").
-As of June 15, 2024 and February 24, 2024, no shares of Class A-1 convertible common stock and no shares of preferred stock are issued or outstanding.
+Convertible Common Stock and Preferred Stock: The Company's certificate of incorporation has authorized authorizes 150,000,000 shares of Class A-1 convertible common stock, par value \$0.01 per share, and 100,000,000 shares of preferred stock, par value \$0.01 per share, of which 1,750,000 shares of preferred stock are designated Series A convertible preferred stock ("Series A preferred stock") and 1,410,000 shares of preferred stock are designated Series A-1 convertible preferred stock ("Series A-1 preferred stock" and together with the Series A preferred stock, the "Convertible Preferred Stock").
+As of June 15, 2024 September 7, 2024 and February 24, 2024, no shares of Class A-1 convertible common stock and no shares of preferred stock are issued or outstanding.